Letters: My child is ill from long Covid – we cannot abolish social distancing

 It is to be hoped that following acknowledgement of animal sentience government, alongside organisations like ours, will support the necessary research to ensure we really can protect the welfare of all sentient animals through all stages of their lives.

-Huw Golledge (chief executive officer) and Alick Simmons (chair)
+Huw Golledge (chief executive officer) and Alick Simmons (chair) Humane Slaughter Association, Hertfordshire

 Inclusive football